oauth-wg/oauth-sd-jwt-vc/Untitled-1.md

 ### From a Registry {#retrieval-from-registry}

-A Consumer MAY use a registry to retrieve Type Metadata for a SD-JWT VC type, e.g., if the type is not a HTTPS URL or if the Consumer does not have access to the URL.
+A Consumer MAY use a registry to retrieve Type Metadata for a type, e.g., if the type is not a HTTPS URL or if the Consumer does not have access to the URL.
 The registry MUST be a trusted registry, i.e., the Consumer MUST trust the registry to provide correct Type Metadata for the type.